Daebore/SaveDuck/README.md

 The more income registered in the DataBase, the more data is shown here.
 If there are so many of them, the user can simply scroll the screen up or down.

-If there is no record to shown, a message will be shown.
+If there is no record to show, a message will be shown.

 <p align="center">
   <img src="https://github.com/Daebore/Images/blob/main/Fotos%20SaveDuck/9noshow.jpg?raw=true" width="230" height="460"/>